stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Where the new `update` method delegates to the transformer to overwrite each by-reference parameter as required:
+The `update` method delegates to the transformer to overwrite each by-reference parameter as required:

 ```java
 private void update(Object[] args, Object[] foreign) {